rpep/rpep.github.io/content/posts/best-practices-django-views.md

 ```

 A few more things to note here, however:
+* Like with APIView we inherit from GenericViewSet which is designed to work with the ORM and serializers rather than ViewSet when using Mixins.
 * Rather than inheriting each mixin individually, you can inherit from 'collections' of these - for e.g. [ModelViewSet](https://www.django-rest-framework.org/api-guide/viewsets/#modelviewset) or [ReadOnlyModelViewSet](https://www.django-rest-framework.org/api-guide/viewsets/#readonlymodelviewset).
 In practice, I prefer to specifically choose the subset mixins I actually need.
 * This is very much the way that the documentation pushes you to write a viewset.
 However, we've only been able to specify a *single* serializer, despite the fact we might need to use multiple ones.
 * The Mixins are not actually unique to the ViewSet - they can be used in the ordinary APIView type methods, but you would for e.g. need to call the 'list' or 'retrieve' method directly from your 'get' method.